-Let John Eye and Beach House Studios help you reach your artistic goals with our years of audio recording experience and relaxed easygoing approach.
-If you have a song, or group of songs that you are looking to record please request a quote and I will be happy to discuss your project with you.
+Let John Eye and Beach House Studios help you reach your artistic goals with our years of audio recording experience and relaxed, easygoing approach.
+If you have a song, or group of songs that you are looking to record, please request a quote and we will be happy to discuss your project with you.
 When it comes to your art, it is your vision that counts, and we want to be sure that we align ourselves with the goals you have in mind.

 Rates Provided on Request: Request a Quote